-We recorded revenue of \$5,915,545 during the year ended December 31, 2014 compared to \$3,067,577 during the year ended December 31, 2013.
-Product revenue was \$5,839,989 for the year ended December 31, 2014, from the sale of blood plasma collected in our FDA-licensed, GHA and MFDS-certified Norcross, Georgia based blood plasma collection center compared to product revenue of \$3,023,503 for the year ended December 31, 2013.
-Product revenue for the year ended December 31, 2014 was primarily attributed to sales made under our plasma supply agreement with Biotest, pursuant to which Biotest purchases normal source plasma from our Georgia facility to be used in their manufacturing.
-The increase in product revenue of \$2,816,486 was attributed to increased advertising and promotions, expanded donor collection hours and days as well as the implementation and use of additional plasma donor equipment.
-For the years ended December 31, 2014 and 2013, license revenue was \$75,556 and \$44,074, respectively, which relates to services provided by Biotest in accordance with our license agreement with them.
-We have not generated any revenue from our therapeutics, research and development business.
+We recorded revenue of \$7,177,633 during the year ended December 31, 2015 compared to \$5,915,545 during the year ended December 31, 2014.
+Product revenue was \$7,050,283 for the year ended December 31, 2015, which is attributable to our ADMA BioCenters plasma collection centers segment and derived from the sale of human source plasma collected in our FDA-licensed, GHA and MFDS-certified Norcross and Marietta, Georgiabased plasma collection centers, compared to product revenue of \$5,839,989 for the year ended December 31, 2014.
+Product revenue for the year ended December 31, 2015 was primarily attributed to sales made pursuant to our plasma supply agreement with Biotest under which Biotest purchases normal source plasma from ADMA BioCenters to be used in their manufacturing.
+The increase in product revenue of \$1,210,294 was primarily attributable to revenue generated from the sale of normal source plasma collected at our Marietta, Georgia, plasma collection center, which received approval from the FDA during the third quarter 2015.
+We sold a majority of the normal source plasma collected from our plasma centers throughout the year.
+The normal source plasma and hightiter RSV plasma we did not sell was allocated to inventory in anticipation of commercial manufacturing.
+For the years ended December 31, 2015 and 2014, license and other revenue was \$127,350 and \$75,556, respectively, which primarily relates to services and a financial payment by Biotest in accordance with our license agreement and other third parties.
+We have not generated any revenue from our therapeutics, research and development business segment.